sagemath/sagewiki_to_gh-2022-10-10/dev1/roommates.md

 List pairs (or possibly triples) of people happy to room together here.

+(Nick Alexander, Martin Albrecht)

-Nick Alexander is happy to room with anyone.
+ * Nick Alexander is happy to room with anyone.
+ * Martin Albrecht paired with Nick before, so why not again.